5310/cf-warp/README.md

 # cf-warp

+> This is a fork with the ability to set a custom location for the configs and a better CLI.
+Everything else is the same.
+> Install it using `npm i -g 5310:cf-warp`

 > A simple cli to get [Warp+](https://blog.cloudflare.com/announcing-warp-plus/) as [WireGuard](https://www.wireguard.com/) configuration

 > For people who just want a easy way to get a WireGuard of Warp, just download this file: [https://cf-warp.glitch.me/warp.conf](https://cf-warp.glitch.me/warp.conf).